bbauska/JS-InterviewQuestions-JS/README.md

 Object.assign(objectB, greetingsMixin);
 objectB.sayHello(); // "Hello from mixin"
 </pre>

 <p>By applying mixins, you can achieve code reusability and avoid deep class hierarchies.
 However,
 be cautious of potential method conflicts and unintended overwrites when using multiple mixins.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>04.
 How to Implement Polymorphism</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
+<h4>Problem:</h4>
-<h4>Problem:</h4> Polymorphism is a fundamental concept in Object-Oriented Programming that enables
+<p>Polymorphism is a fundamental concept in Object-Oriented Programming that enables
 objects to take on multiple forms.
 In JavaScript, polymorphism can be achieved using function overloading, where a function can have multiple implementations based on the number and type of arguments it receives.</p>

+<h4>Polymorphism:</h4>
-<p>Polymorphism: Polymorphism is the ability of objects from different
-classes to respond to the same method call differently.
+<p>Polymorphism is the ability of objects from different classes to respond to the same method call
+differently.
 It allows treating objects from different classes as if they were objects of the same base class, simplifying design and interaction between objects.</p>

 <h4>Here's a simple example illustrating how function overloading can be implemented in JavaScript:</h4>

 <pre>
 function greet(name, language
   = 'English') {